 Student participation in BYOD is optional.

 Although we strongly believe in the value of traditional foreign language education, we also believe that in-depth study of global cultures –especially those that have ties in our Central Ohio community—is a crucial facet of our curriculum that will enrich our children in ways that will affect them for the rest of their lives.
-Exploring world cultures not only fosters readiness in students for future study of a foreign language, but also will enrich their study of it when the time comes.
+Exploring world cultures will not only foster readiness in students for future study of a foreign language but also will enrich their study of it when the time comes.
 Studying global cultures that have ties to the local community will help students develop a personal connection to the world around them.
 It is important to understand that Phoenix's second year will be open to the possibility of traditional foreign language study based on many factors, including but not limited to parent input, student population, student interest, and staffing.

 The Phoenix program works well for special needs students due to the flexibility and inherent opportunity for individualization.
 During the application process, the individual student's IEP will be reviewed to determine the appropriateness of the program for that child.

 Yes.
-All students can participate in extra curricular activities at their home school.
+All students can participate in extracurricular activities at their home school.

 ESL students that have achieved level 3 (intermediate) on each of the OTELA (Ohio Test of English Language Acquisition) subtests will be welcomed at the Phoenix school.
 Not only can the curriculum be individualized to their needs, but also their contribution to the Phoenix school would enrich the educational community.